Boussau/boussau.github.io/tutorials/TP2_JukesCantorHumanChimp/index.md

 Based on the whole-genome sequencing of families (trios), the mutation rate per generation in Human has been estimated at $u = 2.10^{-8}$.
 Similar experiments have been conducted in Chimpanzees, giving similar estimates.
 The generation time in Humans is around $\tau = 30$ years.
 It is a bit shorter in Chimpanzees, however, for simplicity, we will ignore this, and we will assume that the generation time has always been 30 years in great apes.

-- Based on these estimates for $u$ and $\tau$, What is the mutation rate per million years?
+- Based on these estimates for $u$ and $\tau$, what is the mutation rate per million years?
 Let us call it $r$.

-- Let us denote by $T$ the divergence time $T$ (measured in million years).
+- Let us denote by $T$ the divergence time (measured in million years).
 Based on the observed number of differences between the two sequences (11 out of 878 positions), can you give a first rough estimate of this divergence time?

 The Jukes-Cantor distance